lwang114/speech2image/README.md

 3. The training curve is in train_accuracy_scnn.txt.
 The pretrained weights are stored in scnn_pmtrs.npz, and will be automatically updated every time you train the network.

-The project is currently under development, more features will appear later.
+The project extracts the mel-frequency spectrogram from raw speech using the MFCC code from CMU Sphinx-III project.
+This project is currently under development, more features will appear later.